Taylor Walls Player Props: Rays vs. Mariners

-The Tampa Bay Rays, including Taylor Walls (.314 slugging percentage in past 10 games, including zero homers), take on starter George Kirby and the Seattle Mariners at T-Mobile Park, Saturday at 7:15 PM ET.
+The Tampa Bay Rays, including Taylor Walls (.257 slugging percentage in past 10 games, including zero homers), battle starter Luis Castillo and the Seattle Mariners at T-Mobile Park, Sunday at 4:10 PM ET.

-He racked up two hits (going 2-for-5 with an RBI) in his most recent game against the Mariners.
+In his most recent game, he had two hits (going 2-for-5 with an RBI) against the Mariners.

 Taylor Walls Game Info & Props vs. the Mariners